What is a grant of probate?

 Caveats and contested proceedings

-A person with an interest in a deceased estate can file a form called a caveat preventing the Court from issuing a grant.
-There is a filing fee and a caveat remains in force for 6 months.
-It must be served on known applicants or potential applicants for a grant of probate or administration of the estate.
+A person with an interest in a deceased estate can file a caveat preventing the court from issuing a grant.
+A caveat is served on known or potential applicants for a grant of probate or administration and remains in force for 6 months.

-An executor who wants to proceed with an application for a grant of probate can apply to the Court for removal of a caveat if they believe that the caveator has no standing or that there is no real dispute as to a will’s validity.
+An executor who wants to apply for a grant of probate can apply for the court to remove the caveat if they believe that the caveator has no standing or that there is no real dispute as to a Will’s validity.

-If there is doubt as to a will’s validity, contested proceedings can be commenced for probate to be granted in solemn form.
-Such proceedings are commenced by statement of claim and determined by a judge.
+If there is doubt as to a Will’s validity, contested proceedings can be commenced by a statement of claim for a judge to determine whether probate should be granted in solemn form.